How to combine ViLTE with Augmented Reality

 - The tech support person uses AR tools to guide you on how to do a factory reset.

 This was the challenge.
-The first thing we did was to team up with a company called Ubimax, which has a industry-grade AR-based remote service and maintenance solution called xAssist. xAssist is designed for different types of smart glasses, so we needed to work closely together to adapt the solution for Voice over LTE (VoLTE).
+The first thing we did was to team up with a company called Ubimax, which has a industry-grade AR-based remote service and maintenance solution called xAssist. xAssist is designed for different types of smart glasses, so we needed to work closely together to adapt the solution for VoLTE.

 If you are wondering about how it works, here are some insights: